anhvanthe/2016-10-17-edinburgh/codima-lessons/git/slides_git.md

 ### Learning objectives

 * Practice the modify-add-commit cycle
-* Understand where information is stored in the `git` workflow
+* Understand where information is stored, in the `git` workflow

 ----